 Just because you are of a certain age does not mean you can’t be stylish.
 Yes, our youth-obsessed culture will have you think that everyone over the age of 30 should either:

 - Wear horrible mom jeans and Christmas sweaters.

-Yes, we know, many trends are geared for the younger generation (very few people over the age of 14 can wear neon leggings), but it’s the seasoned fashionista who can exude real style.
-If you’ve crossed the 60-year mark and still want to keep it poppin’, here’s some tips on how to do it.
+Yes, we know, many trends are geared for the younger generation.
+Example: very few people over the age of 14 can wear neon leggings.
+But it’s the seasoned fashionista who can exude real style, which is something very different from being ‘on-trend.’
+If you’ve crossed the 60-year mark and still want to keep it poppin’, here are some tips on how to do it.

 - Floor-length floral printed dresses